What do I do if I see a request for credit information from a company I am unfamiliar with?

 There are two types of inquiries on your report: Requests viewed only by you, and requests viewed by others:

-- Requests viewed only by you.
+- Requests viewed only by you, though there are a couple of exceptions.
 These are often referred to as "soft inquiries."
+Soft inquiries on your credit report are only visible to you, except: (1) insurance companies may be able to see other insurance company inquiries; and (2) inquiries by debt settlement companies you have authorized to access your report may be shared with your current creditors.
 They are typically preapproved offers and account reviews by companies you already do business with.
 You may not recognize all the companies that reviewed your credit report in order to send you preapproved offers.
 These inquiries are not shown to creditors and do not have any impact on your credit scores.
 Experian provides you with this list so that you have a complete record of who has requested credit information about you.

 - Requests viewed by others.
 These are often called "hard inquiries."
 They are the result of your application for credit or other services.
 If you haven't applied for credit or services, a hard inquiry from an unknown company could indicate someone is using your identity to apply for credit.